IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 In accordance to [RFC7522, Section 2.2], the value of the access token contains a SAML 2.0 Assertion.
 It MUST NOT contain more than one SAML 2.0 Assertion.
 The SAML Assertion XML data MUST be encoded using base64url, where the encoding adheres to the definition in Section 5 of RFC4648 [RFC4648] and where the padding bits are set to zero.
 To avoid the need for subsequent encoding steps (by "application/x-www-form-urlencoded" [W3C.REC-html401-19991224], for example), the base64url-encoded data MUST NOT be line wrapped and pad characters ("=") MUST NOT be included.

 ##### 3.71.4.2.3 Token Introspection Option
 Implementations relying on Token Introspection option are not restricted in the access token format.
-This format MAY be different from the JWT or SAML tokens as described in section [3.71.4.2.2](#371422-json-web-token-option) and [3.71.4.2.3](#371423-saml-token-option).
+This format MAY be different from the JWT or SAML tokens as described in Section [3.71.4.2.2](#371422-json-web-token-option) and [3.71.4.2.3](#371423-saml-token-option).

-*Note:* using this option, the access token MAY be formatted as an opaque identifier without further (security sensitive) content.
+*Note:* using this option, the access token may be formatted as an opaque identifier without further (security sensitive) content.
 In such cases, the Authorization Server MUST have means to retrieve and communicate the associated claims during token introspection (for details see transaction ITI-103)

 ### 3.71.5 Security Considerations

-Authorization Client and Authorization Server claiming compliance with this profile SHALL fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], especially:
+Authorization Client and Authorization Server claiming compliance with this profile SHALL fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], especially:  TODO:  "especially" sounds like you've selected some.
+Is it all, or this list?

-- All HTTP transaction MUST be secured by using TLS or equivalent transport security.
+- All HTTP transaction shall be secured by using TLS or equivalent transport security.

-- Authorization Clients SHALL verify the identity of the Authorization Server, either by validating the TLS certificate chain or by other reliable methods.
+- Authorization Clients shall verify the identity of the Authorization Server, either by validating the TLS certificate chain or by other reliable methods.

-- Authorization codes SHALL be for single use and short-lived with a lifetime less or equal to 5 minutes.
+- Authorization codes shall be for single use and short-lived with a lifetime less or equal to 5 minutes.

-- Access token SHOULD be short-lived with a lifetime of 1 hour or less.
-A lifetime less or equal to 5 minutes is RECOMMENDED.
+- Access token should be short-lived with a lifetime of 1 hour or less.
+A lifetime less or equal to 5 minutes is recommended.

-- Refresh token MAY be long lived.
+- Refresh token may be long lived.

 - To reduce the attack surface, client claims and authorization grants SHALL be the minimal.
 I.e., the authorization grant scope requested by the Authorization Client SHALL be the minimal required scope for the resource request to be used for.

 #### 3.71.5.1 Security Audit Considerations

-Authorization Servers SHOULD produce an audit record for any failed attempt to obtain authorization.
+TODO: Revisit the "should" and " may in this section Authorization Servers SHOULD produce an audit record for any failed attempt to obtain authorization.
 IHE does not specify the format of audit records for Authorization Servers.

 Authorization Clients MAY generate an audit message when an authorized transaction is performed or attempted.